Great Smoky Mountains National Park parking tag

 The parking tags will cost $5 daily or $15 weekly.
 Parking tags will be available for purchase both online and onsite.

-For example, guests can purchase weekly or daily parking passes at recreation.gov as well as automated fee machines that will be available year-round, 24 hours a day at several locations around the park.
+For example, guests can purchase weekly or daily parking passes at recreation.gov as well as automated fee machines that will be available year-round, 24 hours a day at several locations around the park. **Vehicles with valid, state-issued disabled placards or license plates are exempt from the parking tag requirement.**

 There is also a $40 annual parking tag available for purchase through the Great Smoky Mountains Association.
 These tags will be shipped to your home.
 The annual tag option is ideal for local residents who want year-round, repeated access to the park.